sefinek24/node-sharex-server/README.md

 Being an administrator, you can delete screenshots from the server with just a few clicks, thereby revoking everyone's access to the screenshot file.

 ## ☁️ Cloudflare Integration
-For those utilizing CF, enhancing your security measures by incorporating specific expressions into the [Web Application Firewall](https://www.cloudflare.com/learning/ddos/glossary/web-application-firewall-waf) (WAF) comes highly recommended.
+- For those utilizing CF, enhancing your security measures by incorporating specific expressions into the [Web Application Firewall](https://www.cloudflare.com/learning/ddos/glossary/web-application-firewall-waf) (WAF) comes highly recommended.
 This approach can significantly bolster your website's defense.
 Please visit [this](https://github.com/sefinek24/cloudflare-waf-expressions) repository.

+- If you are using any proxy server (for example, Cloudflare), make sure to adjust the `trust proxy` setting in the [index.js](index.js) file.
+A value of 1 indicates a single proxy server.
+This adjustment is necessary for the server to accurately read the IP addresses of visitors.

 ## 📝 How to use?
 1. Clone the repository